capstoneelibriaries/JNS-Libraries/concept/script.md

 We'll select the trade we just listed, and make offer.
 When this button is clicked, a *post* request is submitted, which builds a *trade request object*, containing *references* to both users and trades, and is saved to the database via *Hibernate*.

-Now we'll log out and log in as the trade recipient to see how trade confirmation works.
+Now we'll log out of this user and log in as the trade recipient to see how trade confirmation works.

 #### Viewing Pending Trade Requests

 Upon logging in, we'll navigate to *My Trade Reqeusts*, where we can see a list of *pending* trade offers.
-Like before, I constructed this using **Hibernate** and *form-model-binding*.
+Like before, I constructed this using **Hibernate** and *form-model-binding* through **Thymeleaf**.

 Let's confirm the trade request.
 Behind the scenes the *pending* status of the trade request and trades are terminated.
-A *transaction object is generated*, which contains *references* to the trade request, the users involved, and the time of the confirmation .
+A *transaction object is generated*, which contains *references* to the trade request, the users involved, and time of confirmation.
 Then, the transaction is saved to the database.

 #### Completing the Trades

 All transactions can be viewed in *My Past Transactions*.
-This page displays all of the transactions belonging to this user that have taken place and contains information on which books were exchanged with whom, as well as a shipping address to send the books to.
+This page displays all of the transactions belonging to this user and contains information on which books were exchanged with whom, as well as a shipping address to send the books to.

 <br>

 ## Conclusion

 Are you looking for a place to trade used books and expand your literary horizons, consider E-Libraries.
-If you'd like to know more about our site's additional features or the build process, like how we implemented **JUnit**, come see us at table X.
+If you'd like to know more about our site's additional features or the build process, like how we implemented **JUnit** testing, come see us at table X.